TeslaEleven/ComicServer/README.md

-# ComicServer Legacy
+# ComicServer Direct
-Legacy is officially discontinued, source code of Legacy and other ComicServer services shown here.
+With Legacy officially discontinued, Direct still serves ComicServer App with links to assets and more here on GitHub.